 Alma has been working in the HIV field for almost 8 years now.
 Prevention and education are a true passion of hers and taking the road less traveled has driven Alma to remain committed to a field were stigma and discrimination thrive.
-Alma has been with the Alliance since 2015 and lives in the Garner area with her two boys, husband and 5 dogs.
+Alma has been with the Alliance since 2015 and lives in the Garner area with her two boys, husband, 5 dogs, and assorted cats.

 Josée has volunteered in HIV advocacy and prevention for 4 years.
 She earned her B.A. in Russian and Global Health, with a focus on infectious disease, and has since joined the ranks of AAS-C's passionate and committed staff.
 In her down time, Josée enjoys reading, hanging out with friends, and rooting for any Duke or Boston sports teams.

 Danielle is a recent East Carolina University Graduate who has just attained her Bachelors in Public Health and Public Education.
 She had interned with Alliance for about 4 months and prior to interning, dedicated her time to volunteering with us as well.
 During her free time she likes to nap, read, doing D.Y.I. arts and crafts, and drink coffee at any local coffee shop.
 Danielle hopes to attain her Masters in Public Health Education and further her career in HIV/ STI preventative-based education.

 Tony is a recent graduate of NC State University where he earned a bachelor’s degree in Political Science and minors in both Nonprofit Studies and Women and Gender Studies.
 His passion for the LGBT community drew him to this organization where he is excited to be a part of an amazing team.
 Tony lives in Raleigh with his partner and many pets including two very spoiled chihuahuas.

 Eric Rinehardt, Care and Support Specialist